hwayne/learntla-v2/docs/beginner/invariants.rst

 If the sequence has duplicates, then we won't run the ``\union`` line every single time, so it will have a different cardinality.
 In the next section, we'll see why this is "improper" and implement it properly, but for now this opens up our ability to discuss (2).

-.. note:: Also, because sets are unique.
+.. note:: This works because sets are unique.

 .. index:: pc
-  :name: pc
+.. _pc:

 pc
 ....